 Some of the album’s records stand the test of time.
 There is the stunning single “Nothing But A G’ Thang”, as well as fan favorites like “Rat-Tat-Tat-Tat” and “Let Me Ride.”
 These tracks ushered in the brand of G-Funk that consisted of heavy synths and mellow grooves to ride out to.
 Other notable tracks are “The Day The Niggaz Took Over” and “Little Ghetto Boy,” which contained voices and sound effects from the L.A.
 Riots.
 Even with some of the album's pop sensibilities, Dre brought elements of Public Enemy’s politically-charged lyrics to his music and created a middle ground.
 But the album was also filled with unapologetic raps towards women (“Bitches Ain’t Shit,” “The Doctor’s Office”) and violence that rubbed a few people the wrong way.

 Dre has grown more into a hip-hop entrepreneur than a producer/MC.
 Since releasing The Chronic, he founded Aftermath Records that was instrumental for the career of Eminem.
 He’s also molded superstars such as 50 Cent, Game and now Kendrick Lamar.
 While 2001 took over seven years to release and it seems unlikely that Detox will come out, Dre’s methodical recording process is his calling card.
-Earlier this year, Dr. Dre dropped what he said would be his final album, a compilation album entitled Compton, which he rolled out with the release of the summer’s blockbuster rap biopic, Straight Outta Compton.
+In 2015, Dr. Dre dropped what he said would be his final album, a compilation album entitled Compton, which he rolled out with the release of the summer's blockbuster rap biopic, Straight Outta Compton.

 See Best Rap Performance Nominees & Winners at the Grammys Over the Years